 Ammonia, found in oven and window cleaners, can irritate mucous membranes.
 Chlorine, found in bleach, all-purpose cleaners, tile scrubs, mildew removers, and disinfecting wipes, is a toxic respiratory irritant that can damage pets’ skin, eyes and mucous membranes.
 Toilet bowl cleaners may also accidentally be ingested by pets who like to drink from the toilet bowl.

-Try switching to natural, non-toxic household cleaning products like white vinegar, hydrogen peroxide, lemon juice and salt, or a “green” cleaner made from plant extracts.
+Try switching to natural, non-toxic household cleaning products like white vinegar, hydrogen peroxide (the 3% household concentration only, NOT “food grade” peroxide, which is a much higher concentration), lemon juice and salt, or a “green” cleaner made from plant extracts.
 Baking soda is also a safe alternative cleanser, but keep in mind that if your cat ingests a large amount of it, it can cause a chemical imbalance in his body….so be sure to keep boxes of baking soda out of kitty’s reach.

 4. New Carpeting